BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, it's always a good idea to have some Euros in cash for smaller cafes, markets, or street vendors.
-ATMs are readily available, but be mindful of potential foreign transaction fees from your bank.
-Look for 'bez poplatku' (no fee) ATMs if possible.
+While credit cards are widely accepted in hotels and larger shops, always carry some Euros in cash for smaller cafes, market stalls, or tips.
+ATMs are plentiful, but withdrawing larger sums at once can save on potential foreign transaction fees from your bank.

 culture